boldbi/boldbi-kubernetes/helm/README.md

       <td>
       This is organization name.
       <br />
-       If the value is not given, the site will be deployed using the default name.
+       If no value is provided, the site will be deployed with the default name: <b>Bold BI Enterprise Dashboards</b>.
       </td>
     </tr>
     <tr>